 No State, Just Gossip!
-Tunnelto.dev runs on Fly's 6PN
+Making tunnelto.dev distributed

 Often the best way to debug a problem in a web app, is to deploy the change and test it live.
 Deploying is slow and sometimes not possible, but why not just test against your server running on localhost?
 Tunnelto.dev is a simple developer utility that lets you expose your local web server to the internet with a public URL.
 Use it to test and build your Webhook integration for Slack or Stripe, or use the public URL on an iPhone app so it works in demos on any network.

 Tunnelto.dev is certainly not the first of its kind, it's an alternative to tools like ngrok.
 However, unlike the others, both the tunnelto.dev CLI and server are 100% open source on GitHub so there's no vendor lock-in.
 (Also it’s built in Rust.)
 It's perfect for use in the enterprise when you can't breach the corporate network.
 If you don't want to host it yourself, then you can use our hosted version.

 Tunnelto started off as an open source Rust project — just code.
 But then I met Fly and I fell in love.
 Fly.io is a platform-as-a-service for deploying code, literally any kind of code, and it gets dynamically replicated all over the world.
 Basically you can quickly spin up Docker containers in any number of regions either purposefully or based on live user demand.
 They make it insanely easy to create production grade services with a couple of lines in a TOML file.

 I had never intended to even run a hosted version of tunnelto.dev — but Fly made it so easy that I just couldn't resist.